 The mindset and behaviors of modern undergraduate students present new challenges for higher education at a time when colleges and universities—driven by accountability measures—are seeking to transform the way we think about and practice student success.

-Successful colleges and universities are implementing comprehensive strategies that focus on academic as well as non-academic issues, using all tools at their disposal—including big data and high tech—to deliver the right support, to the right student, at the right time.
-These innovative approaches help to not only remove the barriers that slow or halt student progression but enrich the student experience, leading to the ultimate student success—graduation and career.
+Successful colleges and universities are implementing comprehensive strategies that focus on academic as well as these non-academic issues, using all tools at their disposal—including big data and high tech—to deliver the right support, to the right student, at the right time.

-The third annual National Student Success Conference: Innovators & Innovations in Higher Education, cohosted by the University of South Florida and the Florida Consortium of Metropolitan Research Universities in warm sunny Tampa, will bring together higher education innovators, thought leaders and practitioners from across the nation to discuss innovations in student success, trends, challenges and best practices related to:
+The fourth annual National Student Success Conference: Innovators & Innovations in Higher Education (February 2022), hosted by the University of South Florida and the Florida Consortium of Metropolitan Research Universities, in the early spring of 2023, will bring together higher education innovators, thought leaders and practitioners from across the nation to uncover and share their innovative approaches related to: